Tips for Helping Your Child Get To Sleep

 Create a Bedtime Routine

-Stick to a consistent bedtime and sleep routine every night as much as possible.
-That means going to bed and waking up at the same time (approximately) on the weekends, and also during school breaks and family vacations.
-That doesn’t mean kids can’t ever stay up late or get up early, but you should try to avoid changes as much as possible.
+Routines help establish healthy sleep patterns that the body begins to recognize as a signal it’s time to sleep.
+Your routine might include bathing, brushing teeth, putting on pajamas, and reading a story.
+Once you determine the right time to wind things down at night, follow the same routine.
+That means going to bed and waking up at the same time (approximately) on the weekends, during school breaks, and even family vacations.
+It doesn’t mean kids can’t ever stay up late or get up early, but you should try to avoid changes as much as possible.
+For kids especially, turning bedtime into something familiar and predictable makes it easier to get to sleep night after night.

 Provide a Sense of Safety

 Many kids experience some kind of anxiety about being alone in the dark.
 A night light can help, as can positive reinforcement when your child displays courage or independence.
 You can also help the situation by avoiding scary media – TV, movies, video games, bedtime stories.
-And while it may be tempting to let your child crawl in bed with you whenever they feel scared, it’s important for kids to get comfortable sleeping on their own.
-It’s a life skill they need to learn as early as possible.

 Eat a Good Dinner